Profile 1 of 2: co-winner of the Joan Lesmond IEN of the Year award

 “It was so difficult,” Lastimosa remembers about that period in his life.
 “I didn’t get enough sleep — I was so tired — but I needed to move forward and push through because I needed to finish the program.”

 “Pushing through” could be Lastimosa’s mantra.
-Just over 10 years after arriving in Toronto as a landed immigrant from his home in Cagayan de Oro, Philippines, a combination of hard work and determination has propelled Lastimosa toward the finish line in his goal of becoming certified as a registered nurse in Canada.
+Just over 11 years after arriving in Toronto as a landed immigrant from his home in Cagayan de Oro, Philippines, a combination of hard work and determination propelled Lastimosa toward becoming certified as a registered nurse in Canada.

-Later this year (2022), Lastimosa, 42, plans to write his NCLEX-RN exam after graduating from the bachelor of science in nursing for internationally educated nurses program at York University in 2020.
+In the fall of 2022, Lastimosa, 42, finally earned his RN credential after passing the NCLEX-RN exam.
+He had graduated from the bachelor of science in nursing for internationally educated nurses program at York University in 2020.

 ‘I persevered by applying for RPN eligibility.’